 - An email to be sent to all members, in lieu of an article being published in InMotion, at least 2 weeks before the February NAC meeting, informing members about the two or more sides to this discussion

 - Educational opportunities for physios is not in the 'broken camp', so why is the APA trying to 'fix it', Australian physios lead the world in so many fields, all without a defined APA career pathway - so why is it necessary?

 - Yes members want CPD, especially diversity and have choice to decide what they attend.
 Limiting advertising is limiting options.

 - The restricting of course advertising has been implemented without development of any clear and agreed criteria, as to what constitutes overlap/competition in courses

 - PD restriction does not support APA members' career pathways and limits all members' access to PD options

-- It is false for APA to say they are not restricting PD - why else are they doing it, to state the obvious
+- It is false for APA executive to say they are not restricting PD - why else are they doing it, to state the obvious

 Restricting Member Development